apim-haufe-io/wicked.node-sdk/README.md

 The `id` which is returned here has to be used in subsequent calls to the portal API to authorize the service to the portal API (in the `X-UserId` header).

 ### API Interaction

+**IMPORTANT**: As of version 0.11.0 of the wicked SDK, the SDK will continuously poll the `/confighash` end point of the portal API to detect configuration changes.
+Changes are detected by comparing the `confighash` retrieved at initialization (the SDK does this as a default) with the current value returned by `/confighash`.
+In case the values do not match, the SDK will **forcefully exit the entire node process in order to make the component restart and retrieve a new configuration**.

+In case you do not want this behavior, but rather would want to control yourself when to restart or reconfigure your component, specify `doNotPollConfigHash: true` in the initialization options (see above).

 #### `wicked.apiGet(urlPath, [userId,] callback)`